Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

 \boldparagraph{Modifications} We use the same training protocol as~\cite{brazil2023omni3d}.

-\boldparagraph{Incorporating \methodname} The region proposal network in the backbone predicts 2D box proposals which are used for detecting objects.
+\boldparagraph{Incorporating \camenc} The region proposal network in the backbone predicts 2D box proposals which are used for detecting objects.
 The positive box proposals with detected objects are then passed to the cube head to regress the 3D bounding box.
-We incorporate \methodname along with the features of the positive 2D box proposals before feeding to the cube head for 3D regression.
+We incorporate \camenc along with the features of the 2D box proposals before feeding to the cube head for 3D regression.
 Similar to \Secref{sec:arctic} and \Secref{sec:depth}, we explore both the sparse and the dense variant of our encoding.
 For the sparse variant, we broadcast the features to match the feature resolution whereas for the dense variant, we interpolate the features to the desired feature resolution.

 \boldparagraph{Dataset} We experiment on two commonly used datasets in 3D detection: KITTI~\cite{geiger2012we} and nuScenes~\cite{Caesar2020CVPR}.
-We select these datasets since they capture urban outdoor scenes with a wide field of view, a setting in which perspective distortion is more prominent.
+These datasets capture urban outdoor scenes with a wide field of view, a setting in which perspective distortion is more prominent.
 We use the same splits as~\cite{brazil2023omni3d}: (1) KITTI: 2.8K training images \& 329 validation images, (2) nuScenes: 18K training \& 1.1K validation images, and focus on the Cars category.
-We consider two settings: (1) single dataset training on KITTI and nuScenes separately, (2) joint dataset training on both KITTI and nuScenes.
-Since \methodname contains camera information, we hypothesize that it should be effective in joint dataset training as well.
+We consider the multi dataset setting where a single model is trained and tested on KITTI and nuScenes.
+Since \camenc contains camera information, we hypothesize that it should be effective in joint dataset training as well.
 In the joint training on KITTI and nuScenes, we compare with the Cube-RCNN variant that does not use virtual depth to disentangle the impact of virtual depth in multi-camera setting.

-\boldparagraph{Metrics} Following prior work~\cite{brazil2023omni3d}, we utilize average-precision (AP) as our metric to evaluate the 3D object detection models.
+\boldparagraph{Metrics} Following prior work~\cite{brazil2023omni3d}, we utilize 3D average-precision (AP\textsubscript{3D}) as our metric to evaluate the 3D object detection models.
 The predicted 3D cuboid is matched to the ground truth 3D cuboid by computing a 3D intersection-over-union (IoU).
-We also report the AP over a range of different IoU thresholds.
+We also report the AP\textsubscript{3D} over a range of different IoU thresholds.

-\boldparagraph{Results} We observe consistent improvements in AP at different IoU thresholds in both the single dataset and the joint dataset settings in~\Tableref{tab:omni3d_results}.
-The gains are more prominent in the mutli-dataset setting since we incorporate camera intrinsic information into our \methodname encoding.
-From the ablation in~\Tableref{tab:ablation}, we see that the sparse variant performs better than the dense variant.
-This is similar to the 3D pose estimation results in~\Secref{sec:arctic}, which may be due to the fact that both of these tasks involve making a sparse 3D prediction, unlike the depth estimation model in~\Secref{sec:depth}.